gfxdisp/HDRutils/README.md

 HDRutils.imwrite('merged.exr', HDR_img)
 ```

+Sometimes the shortest exposure may contain saturated pixels.
+These cause artifacts when manual white-balance/color calibration is performed.
+Thus, `HDRutils.merge()` returns an unsaturated mask in addition to the merged image.
+The saturated pixels can be clipped after manual white-balance/color calibration.

+### Merge and demosaic or demosaic and merge?
 The default function processes each image individually using [libraw](https://www.libraw.org/) and then merges the RGB images.
+This result relies on the robust camera pipeline (including black-level subtraction, demosaicing, white-balance) provided by libraw, and should be suitable for most projects.

-This behaviour can be overriden to merge RAW bayer image by setting the flag `demosaic_first=False`.
+If you need finer control over the exact radiance values, this behaviour can be overriden to merge RAW bayer images by setting the flag `demosaic_first=False`.
+This mode is useful when the camera is custom-calibrated and you have an exact correspondance between camera pixels with the scene luminance and/or color.
+Moreover, saturated pixels can be precisely identified before demosaicing.
+In this mode, a basic camera pipeline is reproduced with the following steps:

+Subtract black level -> Merge image stack -> Color transformation -> White-balance

+Demosaicing algorithms that are currently supported can be found at [this page](https://colour-demosaicing.readthedocs.io/en/latest/colour_demosaicing.bayer.html).
+Change the algorithm using `HDRutils.merge(..., demosaic_first=False, demosaic=*algorithm*)`

 ### Merge RAW bayer frames from non-RAW formats
 If your camera provides RAW frames in a non-standard format, you can still merge them in the camera color-space without libraw processing